adabrz777/portfolio/README.md

 ### Hello
-These are only style, html and js files.\
+These are only style, html, js and image files that I made by my self.
-Here you can't see images.